havelessbemore/munkres/docs/README.md

 ### Helpers

-A set of utility functions are provided to help create and manipulate matrices:

 1. `copyMatrix(matrix)`: Creates a copy of the given matrix.

 1. `createMatrix(workers, jobs, callbackFn)`: Generates a matrix based on the given workers, jobs, and callback function.

 1. `genMatrix(numRows, numCols, callbackFn)`: Generates a matrix based on the given dimensions and a callback function.

 1. `getMatrixMax(matrix)`: Finds the maximum value in a given matrix.

 1. `getMatrixMin(matrix)`: Finds the minimum value in a given matrix.

 1. `invertMatrix(matrix, bigVal?)`: Inverts the values in the given matrix.
 Useful for converting between minimizing and maximizing problems.
 If `bigVal` is not given, the matrix's max value is used instead.

 1. `negateMatrix(matrix)`: Negates all values in the given matrix.
 Useful for converting between minimizing and maximizing problems.

 ## Community and Support

-Any feedback or bug reports are welcomed.
+Any feedback, bug reports, feature requests, etc. are welcomed!

-Feel free to [submit an issue](https://github.com/havelessbemore/munkres/issues), pull request or reach out via [GitHub discussions](https://github.com/havelessbemore/munkres/discussions).
+Feel free to [submit an issue](https://github.com/havelessbemore/munkres/issues), pull request, or reach out via [GitHub discussions](https://github.com/havelessbemore/munkres/discussions).

 ## Build